 But Tucker's vision was to design and build a car with modern styling and safety innovations.
 He pioneered hydraulic drive systems, fuel injection, direct-drive torque converters, disc brakes, easily accessible instrument panel, padded dashboard, self-sealing tubeless tires, independent springless suspension, laminated windshield, an air-cooled aircraft engine, and a "cyclops" center headlight which would turn when steering around a corner for better visibility while driving at night.
 The "cyclops" became a fixed headlamp on the production model.
 There were only fifty Tuckers built.

 Academy Award winner, Jeff Bridges, played Preston Tucker

 I have been fortunate to have seen two working Tuckers, and a third fiberglass mock up used in the filming of the movie.
-One of the cars is in the Henry Ford Museum; another is in Auburn, Indiana, at their Auburn/Cord/Dussenberg Automobile Museum; and the fiberglass mock-up used in the movie is at the Ypsilanti Automotive Heritage Museum in Depot Town on East Cross Street in Ypsilanti, Michigan.
-Check it out the next time you are in town.
+One of the cars is in the Henry Ford Museum; another is in Auburn, Indiana, at their Auburn/Cord/Dussenberg Automobile Museum; and the fiberglass mock-up used in the movie was at the Ypsilanti Automotive Heritage Museum in Depot Town on East Cross Street in Ypsilanti, Michigan before it was sold to a private collector.
+The museum needed the operating funds.

 More information on Preston Tucker can be found in the link below.
 He died of lung cancer on December 26th, 1956, at the age of fifty-three.
 He is buried at Michigan Memorial Park in Flatrock, Michigan.